COMP2522/project-ruby/documents/project-pitch.md

   * We will use Discord to communicate with each other throughout the day.

 **Roles**:
-  * Nathan Bartyuk - In charge of visual design and sound.
+  * Nathan Bartyuk - In charge of the visual design and world map.
-  * Abhishek Chouhan - In charge of test coverage for every other role.
+  * Abhishek Chouhan - In charge of the controls and player character.
-  * Amrit Singh - In charge of the backend coding and data implementation.
+  * Amrit Jhatu - In charge of non-player characters and interactions.
-  * Greg Song - In charge of the high-level code structuring and organizing.
+  * Greg Song - In charge of the client-server interactions and asynchronous processing.
-  * Simrat Kaur - In charge of asynchronous functions and collisidion detection.
+  * Simrat Kaur - In charge of collision and item interactions.

 **Expectations**:
   * Nathan Bartyuk - I want to learn a lot about visual and sound design, as well as creating an Object-Oriented game.
   * Abhishek Chouhan - I want to learn a lot of Java and improve at logic design.
-  * Amrit Singh - I want to improve my Java skills and use it to create other projects after this is over.
+  * Amrit Jhatu - I want to improve my Java skills and use it to create other projects after this is over.
   * Greg Song - I want to improve my diagram creation skills and OOP design.
-  * Simrat Kaur - I want to learn more Java concepts and keep up my marks.
+  * Simrat Kaur - I want to learn more Java concepts and game design.

 **Milestones**:
-  1. Create the grid and playable character
+  1. Create the grid and playable character.
-  2. Fill the grid with different objects that interact with each other
+  2. Fill the grid with different objects that interact with each other.
-  3. Fill the grid with hazards that the player must avoid
+  3. Fill the grid with hazards that the player must avoid.
-  4. Create a save system that keeps the player's progress
+  4. Create a save system that keeps the player's progress.

 ## Contact